 The Euthanasia Appointment - What to expect

-Dr. Cushing will arrive at your home at the scheduled appointment time.
+On the day of the appointment Dr. Cushing will arrive at your home within a 30 minute window of the scheduled appointment time.
+Precision of arrival time varies due to the unpredictability of house calls and traffic.
 If you have a mobile phone she will text you when she is on the way with an accurate estimated time of arrival.

-Once you have said your good-byes and feel you are ready, Dr. Cushing will proceed with preparing to put your pet to sleep.
+Once you have said your good-byes and Dr. Cushing has confirmed that the pet is fully asleep with the first medication she will then proceed with preparing to put your pet to sleep.

 Dogs will have an intravenous catheter placed in a vein, usually in the hind leg.
 A small patch of fur over the vein is clipped.
 The catheter is placed into the vein and a saline solution is injected to confirm placement.

 Cats may or may not require an intravenous catheter.
-Your pet can be in their favorite resting spot – their bed, on your bed, or the sofa, by a fireplace or in the garden.
+Your pet can be in their favorite resting spot – their bed, on your bed, or the sofa, by a fireplace or in a quiet spot in the yard.
 Sometimes we decide not to disturb your pet from their resting place after sedation.
 You may hold or hug your pet on your lap or in your arms, or sit next to them gently stroking or just touching them.

 When you feel that you are ready, the euthanasia injection is given.
-This injection is a concentrated barbiturate (a type of general anesthetic) and induces a gentle drift into unconsciousness within seconds.
-If you yourself have ever had an anesthetic, you will probably recall that the drifting off to anesthesia was rapid and no pain or distress was experienced.
-Similarly, your pet will not feel any pain or discomfort with this injection.
-In a very short while the heart and breathing stop.
+This injection is a concentrated barbiturate (a type of general anesthetic).
+Your pet will not feel any pain or discomfort with this injection.
+The medication will stop all brain activity then in a very short while the breathing stops and then the heart will stop too.
 The breathing may suddenly stop, or a few deep breaths may occur before ceasing.
 The last breath usually happens within seconds, but can take up to a minute from the start of the injection.
 The heart will then be checked that it too has stopped, after which Dr. Cushing will confirm that your beloved pet has passed away.
 You may, however, already have sensed that this has occurred.

 You will be offered time alone with your pet at this stage, should you wish it.
 Some people like to keep a tuft of fur as a memento.
-We can also make a clay paw print mold for you.
+Dr. Cushing can also make an air-dry-clay paw print mold for you.

-The eyes usually remain open (unless they were naturally closed prior to the final injection) and after a few minutes they may void some urine (we have absorption cloths in preparation for this).
+The eyes usually remain open (unless they were naturally closed prior to the final injection) and after a few minutes they may void some urine or pass some stool (pee-pads will be in place in preparation for this).

 If you would like Dr. Cushing to arrange your pet’s cremation, she will respectfully transport your pet’s body away at the end of the visit.
 Cats and small to medium dogs are placed in a cozy bed.
 Dr. Cushing will carry cats and small to medium sized dogs to the vehicle; however some people like to carry their pet themselves.

-For larger dogs Dr. Cushing has a sturdy stretchers for carrying them.
+For larger dogs Dr. Cushing has a sturdy stretcher for carrying them to her car.

-If Private Cremation is selected, your pet's ashes are returned in about 7 days.
+If Private Cremation is selected, your pet's ashes are returned in about 7-10 days.
 They are presented in a beautiful complimentary wooden container.
-A selection of specialty urns are available for an additional charge (please let Dr. Cushing know and she can order this for you).
-We can arrange to have ashes returned to your usual veterinary hospital, your home address by UPS or you can drive to Forget Me Not Crematorium in Northboro MA to personally pick up your pet's ashes.
-Your pet is assigned a metal tag with an identification number by Dr. Cushing.
-This identification tag follows your pet through the entire cremation process.
+The crematory also has a selection of specialty urns are available for an additional charge.
+We can arrange to have ashes hand delivered to your usual veterinary hospital (except for Shawsheen Animal Hospital, VCA Wakefield and the emergency referral hospitals), your home address by UPS or you can drive to Forget Me Not Crematorium in Northboro MA to personally pick up your pet's ashes.
+Your pet is assigned a barcode with an identification number by Dr. Cushing.
+This identification is scanned with your pet through the entire cremation process.
 This highly organized system ensures your pet's identity every step of the way until your pet's ashes are returned to you.